rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

-Inﬁnitive forms of the three renditions of the inﬁnitive ‘to take’ in (1) demonstrate word forms that, according to MW, would encompass most dialect variation of today, from the Shoksha areas of the west where the verb has a %ź% in its stem, to the %mks translative inﬁnitive of certain Alatyr' subdialects, and ﬁnally to the form familiar from the literary standard sajems ‘to take’.
+Inﬁnitive forms of the three renditions of the inﬁnitive ‘to take’ in (1) demonstrate word forms that, according to MW, would encompass most dialect variation of today, from the Shoksha areas of the west where the verb has a %ź% in its stem, to the *-mks* translative inﬁnitive of certain Alatyr' subdialects, and ﬁnally to the form familiar from the literary standard sajems ‘to take’.
 The conjugation forms in (2), according to dialect variation shown by Keresztes (1999: 214) would appear to represent language variant